Naturalisation

 A child can only apply for naturalisation together with the parent (“medenaturalisatie”).
 The child under the age of 16 years must live in the Netherlands and must have a residence permit.[5]
 This must be a permanent residence permit or a temporary residence permit with a non-temporary purpose of stay.
 Children of holders of a permanent asylum residence permit must have the same permit or an asylum residence permit dependent on the permanent asylum residence permit of the parents.

 Children of the age of 16 or 17 years old must have been living uninterruptedly in the Netherlands for at least 3 years with a valid residence permit.
 This must be a permanent residence permit or a temporary residence permit with a non-temporary purpose of stay.
 Children of holders of a permanent asylum residence permit must have the same permit or an asylum residence permit dependent on the permanent asylum residence permit of the parents.
-The child must be present for the application and he must indicate that he agrees with the application.
+The child must be present for the application and they must indicate that they agree with the application.
 Children of 16 and 17 years old must also meet the condition mentioned here above under 5 and 7.

-A person has to submit the application for naturalisation in the municipality where he lives.
+A person has to submit the application for naturalisation in the municipality where they live.
 The municipality has to check whether the application is complete.
 When someone submits the application in regular cases one has to show a legalised birth certificate and a valid foreign passport.
 Holders of a permanent asylum residence permit are exempt from this (only in very specific situations the IND can ask for document).
 The municipality also looks at whether the person meets all the conditions for naturalisation and gives a recommendation to the IND (Immigration and Naturalisation Service).
 The municipality sends the application to the IND.

 The IND is the service that makes the decision.
 The IND checks whether a person meets all the conditions required and must decide within 12 months.